FISH FRY GUIDE: Where to find delicious deals in Butler County

 St. Ann PAC, 2064 Pleasant Ave., Hamilton.
 Fish Fry from 5-9 p.m.
 April 8.

 American Legion Post 218, 116 S. Main St., Middletown.
-Social distancing will be observed.
-The hours are from 5 to 7 p.m. or sold out of fish.
+5 to 7 p.m. or sold out of fish.
 Meal includes three pieces of Cod or Walleye, mac ‘n cheese, hush puppies, French fries, green beans, and coleslaw.
 Price is $14.
 Carry out orders can be placed by calling 513-422-5621.
 State time for pick up.
 Fish frys will be March 18, April 1 and April 15.

 Want to include your fish fry?
 Email details to copbutlercountynews@coxinc.com.
 Please include the location, hours, cost and what food is available.